prothen/multiroll/README.md

 ## Usage
 Execute with
 ```
-python testbed.py --display True
+python testbed.py --display True --step True
 ```
-where the `--display` flag allows to disable and enable the visualisation via GUI.
+- the flag `--display` allows to disable and enable the visualisation via GUI,
+- the flag `--skip` allows to step through each environment step.

 And profile the code performance using
 ```